seas2nada/personal-seq2seq/README.md

 Problems: performance decreases as number of sequence increases

-Performance: 73% accuracy for now
+Performance: 73% test accuracy for now